 Dates for Baptism Ceremonies

-The Sacrament of Baptism is celebrated each Sunday at 2 p.m.in the Cathedral & 12.30 in St Joseph’s Church by arrangment
+The Sacrament of Baptism is celebrated each Saturday and Sunday from 2p.m.in the Cathedral & 12.30 on Sunday in St Joseph’s Church by arrangement.

 Time for celebration and Joy!